 Commercial logbook catch and effort data are compulsorily recorded by licensed fishers in the NZRLF.
-Detailed analyses of these data are provided for the period between 1 January 1970 and 31 October 2020.
-For ease of reference, figures and text refer to the starting year of each season (e.g. "2020" refers to the 2020/21 fishing season starting 1 November of 2020).
+Detailed analyses of these data are provided for the period between 1 January 1970 and 31 October 2021.
+For ease of reference, figures and text refer to the starting year of each season (e.g. "2021" refers to the 2021/22 fishing season starting 1 November of 2021).

-Important commercial data such as catch (t), effort (potlifts), CPUE (kg/potlift), PRI (number of undersized/potlift) and mean weight (kg) were analysed both spatially and temporally.
-Spatially, data are presented by zone, MFA and in some cases, depth range.
+Important commercial data such as catch (t), effort (potlifts), CPUE (kg/potlift), PRI (number of undersized/potlift) and mean weight (kg) of lobsters were analysed both spatially and temporally.
+Spatially, data are presented by zone, MFA and in some cases, depth range (from logbook data).
 Temporally, data are presented by month and year.